codeaudit/spo/cmd/cli/README.md

 ### RPC_ADDR

-CLI will connect to skycoin node rpc address:`127.0.0.1:8630` by default, you can change the address by setting the `RPC_ADDR` env variable with the following command:
+CLI will connect to spo node rpc address:`127.0.0.1:8630` by default, you can change the address by setting the `RPC_ADDR` env variable with the following command: